• Menu

 Top 5 Medicaid Myths

-December 5, 2019 by Barry D. Horowitz, Estate Planning Attorney
+December 5, 2019 // by Jeffrey A. Nirenstein, Estate Planning Attorney

 Hartford Medicaid planning attorneyMany adults go through their entire working years without ever needing to rely on Medicaid to cover healthcare expenses, only to find that they must turn to Medicaid as a senior.
 If you are among them, you may mistakenly believe some of the myths and misconceptions about the program.
 To help clear those up, a Hartford Medicaid planning attorney at Nirenstein, Horowitz & Associates, P.C. explains the top five Medicaid myths.